checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 ## Beta limitations

 During the beta phase, multistep API checks comes with some limitations:
- - Multistep checks are not yet supported on [private locations](/docs/private-locations).
- - Metrics from multistep API checks are not yet available via the [Checkly analytics API](/docs/analytics) or the [Prometheus integration](/docs/integrations/prometheus-v2/).
+ - Metrics from multistep API checks are not yet available via the [Checkly analytics API](/docs/analytics).
  - Multistep checks are not included in the weekly summary email.

 ## Resources